max0x7ba/atomic_queue/README.md

 The main idea these queues utilize is _simplicity_: fixed size buffer, busy wait.

 These qualities are also limitations: the maximum queue size must be set at compile time, there are no blocking push/pop functionality.
 Nevertheless, ultra-low-latency applications need just that and nothing more.
-The simplicity pays off (see the [scalability benchmark][1]).
+The simplicity pays off (see the [throughput and latency benchmarks][1]).

 Available containers are:
 * `AtomicQueue` - a fixed size ring-buffer for atomic elements.